vpython/glowscript/README.md

       docker-compose up

-and then browse to: [http://localhost:8080](http://localhost:8080) to view the website.
+this will take a substantial amount of time the first time, since it has to download all the docker images.
+Once it's running, browse to: [http://localhost:8080](http://localhost:8080) to view the website.
 That's it!
 This will run in a window and show you how the webserver is handling requests.
 If you'd rather run this in the background you can use: